For more than 40 years, CPI has helped educators and administrators implement an evidence-based approach to de-escalation training in the classroom.

-Your ICP event will equip your designated staff member with the tools and materials necessary to deliver a CPI training program within your school/district.
-Grounded in interactive, experiential learning methodologies, your ICP will be led by a CPI Global Professional Instructor who possesses real-life application of CPI content in a professional environment and is held to the highest standards of performance and efficacy through their continuous professional development.
+Your ICP event will equip your designated staff member(s) with the tools and materials necessary to deliver a CPI de-escalation training program within your school/district.
+Your ICP will be led by a CPI Global Professional Instructor who possesses real-life application of CPI content in a professional environment.

-Part Two: Your End-Learners.
+Part 2: Your End-Learners

 “After implementing CPI training, I have more staff sharing their experiences about being able to verbally de-escalate more effectively.”

-Anthony Jacobs, Department of School Safety and Security for MPS
+— Anthony Jacobs, Department of School Safety and Security for MPS